October 9, 2020

-A staggering one in three women worldwide experience sexual violence in their lifetime.
-Harmful practices such as pre-marital female genital mutilation/cutting (FGM/C), child marriage and other forms of gender-based violence (GBV) are continuing to devastate the lives of women and girls worldwide, with long-term – often deadly – results.
+A staggering one in three women worldwide experiences sexual violence in their lifetime.
+Harmful practices such as pre-marital female genital mutilation/cutting (FGM/C), child marriage, and other forms of gender-based violence (GBV) are continuing to devastate the lives of women and girls worldwide, with long-term – often deadly – results.

 The reality is that women across the globe in paid employment are still paid less than men due to an estimated 23% gender wage gap.
 What’s more, the fact that women (and girls) are still responsible for more than their fair share of care and domestic work is something which most of us have witnessed, or even perhaps experienced in our lifetime.

 In economic terms, the picture is quite depressing.
 If we were to calculate the cost of such efforts, national GDP would increase by around 10% to 39% of GDP.
 However, whilst the economic benefits of a fairer, more equitable workforce may seem attractive for many people.
 This shouldn’t be what motivates us to bring greater equality for women and girl.
 Our motivation for addressing gender inequality must be the knowledge that we cannot build an equitable, fair, and sustainable society whilst half of the population is held back by patriarchal socio-cultural norms and unequal power structures.

 When one segment of society suffers, we all suffer.
 We, therefore, need to break down these barriers, empower women and girls to be able to build greater female leadership and at the same time also encourage male allies to stand up and speak out to help us together create safer, more inclusive spaces for everyone.